Home

 The Endangered Orangutans

-The endangered orangutans species is well protected and cared for in the Melbourne Zoo's humane enclosure, the Orang-utan Sanctuary
+The endangered orangutans are well protected and cared for in the Melbourne Zoo's humane enclosure, the Orangutan Sanctuary

 This is a man made environment that resembles the orangutans habitat, an area where they can swing on ropes through the trees and between especially made and positioned poles.